 After you have signed up with the free trial, you get 100 minutes every month and 1 concurrent session.
 The basic services start at $ 40 per month.
 You can swipe the screen, choose phone button and even run your applications

 ARC Welder initially came into being for app developers who wanted to test their apps within the Chrome OS, but later it was released for all users.
 ARC Welder tool only works with APK files, which means you will have to visit websites that offer apps as an APK package.
 The applications would then run on Google Chrome (both for Windows and OS X) and Linux.

 After Downloading ARC Welder, you would be required to add a third-party APK file host.
 Click through this file host and select your desired mode, which could be either Tablet or phone.
 Last but not least, click on the “Launch App” button, and you are all good to go.

 Some essential things should be considered when using ARC Welder.
 Firstly, ARC Welder runs applications that support Android 4.4 or above.
 Secondly, only one application can be loaded at a time, and you may have to select the landscape or portrait mode manually for the app.

 So, Which One Did You Enjoy Using The Most?

 After using the above Chrome extensions Android emulators, which one did you enjoy using the most?
 Do let us know in the comments section below, and if you have a better option, drop us a comment.
 So, that was it.
-For more such content, interesting apps, troubleshooting tips, and tricks, and a lot more, keep reading Systweak blogs.
-Also, follow us on Facebook and YouTube as well.
+For more such content, interesting apps, troubleshooting tips, and tricks, and a lot more, keep reading We The Geek.
+Follow us on social media – Facebook, Instagram and YouTube.